brytonh/brytonh.github.io/_posts/2021-03-03-Optimal-Route-Reflection.md

                 Router ID: 1.1.1.1
 ```

 Indeed, we see that RR1 selects active route toward R1 and RR2 selects R8 as egress.
-In detailed output, we see a reason for the non-active routes not being chosen under <span style="color:orange">Inactive reason: IGP Metric"</span>
+In detailed output, we see a reason for the non-active routes not being chosen under <span style="color:orange">"Inactive reason: IGP Metric"</span>

 ---
 *NOTE*